dudeperf3ct/dudeperf3ct.github.io/content/posts/til_cloud_vm.md

 A microVM is a normal VM (guest kernel + root file system), but optimized to be lightweight: minimal device model, fast startup, low overhead, and a smaller attack surface.

-[Firecracker](https://firecracker-microvm.github.io/) is a user-space VMM that uses Linux KVM to create and manage these microVMs.
+[Firecracker](https://firecracker-microvm.github.io/) written in Rust is a user-space VMM that uses Linux KVM to create and manage these microVMs.
 Its design intentionally excludes lots of legacy devices/guest functionality present in traditional VMs to reduce footprint and improve isolation properties.
 Firecracker is used by AWS in production for serverless workloads like AWS Lambda and AWS Fargate.

 {{< figure align=center src="/images/virtualization.png" attr="Blending Containers and Virtual Machines: A Study of Firecracker and gVisor [paper](https://research.cs.wisc.edu/multifacet/papers/vee20_blending.pdf)">}}